shwestrick/15740-s17-project/README.md

 ## Cache Coherence

-As with DeNovo<sup>[1](#choi-denovo)</sup>, we will reuse the shared LLC as a directory.
-That is, when a processor
+One of the primary challenges in developing a cache coherence protocol for phase-concurrent programs is managing winners and losers at writes.
+Some existing techniques can be recycled here.
+For example, Choi et al<sup>[1](#choi-denovo)</sup> proposed reusing the shared LLC as a directory, allowing them to track the "owner" of a modified cache line with no asymptotic space overhead.
+We will do the same, where the "owner" of a modified cache line is now the "winner" of that line.

+At the end of a write phase, we need to commit the winning write back to the shared cache so that it is visible to other processes.
+Although we could rely on programmer-directed cache self-invalidations, we would rather not do so.
+Instead, we will conservatively guess that each synchronization instruction is a barrier which signals the end of a phase.

+Each line in an L1 cache can be in one of 7 states:
+  1. (**ED**) Exclusive Dirty
+    * I have the only copy of this line.
+    * This copy is dirty.
+  1. (**EC**) Exclusive Clean
+    * I have the only copy of this line.
+    * This copy is clean.
+  1. (**W**) Winner
+    * I have the only copy of this line.
+    * This copy is dirty.
+    * Someone else tried to concurrently write to this line.
+  1. (**S**) Shared
+    * I have one of (possibly) many copies of this line.
+    * This copy is clean.
+  1. (**O**) Old
+    * I have one of (possibly) many copies of this line.
+    * This copy is clean.
+    * I need to self-invalidate this copy at the next barrier.
+  1. (**L**) Loser
+    * I do not have a copy of this line.
+    * Someone else tried to concurrently write to this line.
+  1. (**I**) Invalid
+    * I do not have a copy of this line.

+Each line in the shared LLC can be in one of 4 states:
+  1. (**R<sub>p</sub>**) Registered with _p_
+    * Processor _p_ has the only copy of this line.
+  1. (**V**) Valid
+    * I have the only copy of this line.
+  1. (**S**) Shared
+    * I have one of (possibly) many copies of this line.
+  1. (**I**) Invalid
+    * I do not have a copy of this line, and neither does anyone else.

+The inputs which are visible to the L1 cache are
+  1. (**Wr**) Write
+  1. (**R**) Read
+  1. (**B**) Barrier
+  1. (**C**) Conflict
+  1. (**F**) Forward

 ## References

-<a name="choi-denovo">1</a>:  _Choi, Byn, et al. "DeNovo: Rethinking the memory hierarchy for disciplined parallelism."
+<a name="choi-denovo">1</a>:  _Choi, Byn, et al. "DeNovo: Rethinking the memory
+hierarchy for disciplined parallelism."
 Parallel Architectures and Compilation Techniques (PACT), 2011 International Conference on.
 IEEE, 2011._

 <a name="ros-complexity">2</a>: _Ros, Alberto, and Stefanos Kaxiras.
 "Complexity-effective multicore coherence."
 Proceedings of the 21st international conference on Parallel architectures and compilation techniques.
 ACM, 2012._

 <a name="shun-hash">3</a>: _Shun, Julian, and Guy E. Blelloch.
+"Phase-concurrent
-"Phase-concurrent hash tables for determinism."
+hash tables for determinism."
 Proceedings of the 26th ACM Symposium on Parallelism in Algorithms and Architectures.
 ACM, 2014._